jorgecarleitao/public-contracts/docs/tools/crawler.rst

 .. class::AbstractCrawler

     An object able to retrieve content from an url.
-When initialized, it initializes a mechanize_ browser.
     It has one method:

     .. method:: goToPage(url)

-        Returns the html of the url.
+        Returns the html of the url, using requests_.

 .. class::JSONCrawler